peadar/fling/README.md

 - fling *\[-x\]* *\[ window selection\]* *\[ -s <screen> ]\* *\[-b <border>\]*
   *\[window-motion\]*
-   - *-b \<num\>*
-     - specify border width (pixels)
+   - *-b \<num\>* : specify border width (pixels)
-   - *-s*
-     - specify the xinerama monitor to move the window to.
+   - *-s* : specify the xinerama monitor to move the window to.
-   - *-x*
-     - for window motion commands, start with the window's current geometry, rather than the full monitor
+   - *-x* : for window motion commands, start with the window's current geometry, rather than the full monitor
    - window selection:
-      - *-w \<window-id\>*
-        - specify explicit integer window id.
+      - *-w \<window-id\>* : specify explicit integer window id.
-      - *-p*
-        - select with mouse pointer
+      - *-p* : select with mouse pointer
    - window motion:  move to specified area of screen.
+One of:
      - *left*
      - *right*
      - *top*